iotaledger/cli-wallet/.github/ISSUE_TEMPLATE/bug_report.md

 ## Version

-Which version of the library are you using?
+Which version of the CLI are you using?

 - Version number, commit, or branch: